Tourism Key For Economic Growth & Diversification In The MENA Region

 “The UNWTO & ATM Ministerial Forum provided an effective platform for stakeholders across the industry spectrum to identify the opportunities, as well as the challenges, that currently prevail throughout the region.”

 The Middle East received 53.6 million international tourist arrivals in 2016.
-Arrivals decreased an estimated 4% with very mixed results among the region’s destinations.
+Arrivals decreased by an estimated 4% with very mixed results among the region’s destinations.
 International tourist arrivals to North Africa grew by 3% to 18.6 million.